 So without further ado, this is my definition of Customer Excellence:

 Customer Excellence is a firm’s collective, cross-disciplinary commitment to help customers achieve their objectives, sooner rather than later, while anticipating that in the process customers and employees become a better version of themselves.
 This can be achieved by operationalizing customer empathy – with which to distinguish customer behavior and intent while democratizing customer insights across separate teams and departments – to create personalized experiences and deliver meaningful, sustainable, affordable, and EQuitable solutions, in a compassionate manner; throughout each consecutive sales cycle.

 For most readers, this definition will suffice.
-However, if you would like to learn how I got to it, you’re invited to continue.
+However, you’re invited to continue if you want to learn how I got to it.

 Purpose of Business

 Management Consultant and author Peter Drucker wrote in The Practice of Management (1954):

 The purpose of business is to create (and keep) a customer.